-At 18 years old he graduated from Clemson and was immediately made captain of infantry and sent off to battle in China, during W.W.II While in China, William’s troops were doing battle along with the British and Indians near the Burmese boarder.
+At 18 years old he graduated from Clemson and was immediately made captain of infantry and sent off to battle in China, during W.W.II While in China, William’s troops were doing battle along with the British and Indians near the Burmese border.
 It was during that time when William apparently was given some much needed R&R. He took advantage of that time and went to see Ramana Maharshi in Tiruvannamalai, South India.
 William, at that time, was only 21 years old.
-This two week visit took place in April of 1944.
+This two-week visit took place in April of 1944.
 It is believed that William was among the first American students to visit Sri Ramana.
-Up until then the visitors were mostly Indian and British.
+Up until then, the visitors were mostly Indian and British.

 “Some years ago I was honored to be the first American student of a renowned teacher in India.
 For fourteen days a group of us sat at the feet of this “Master,” during which time he spoke not one word—not so much as a grunt—until the final day when he bade us farewell and assured us we had learned much.
 And to my surprise, I had.
 It took months before the seeds of those silent days began to sprout one by one, revealing that there are indeed many things for which the uptight, recondite babble of books and teachers is more hindrance than a help.”

 William was indeed a master teacher who had found a way to communicate honestly and clearly his insights on the Absolute and the premises of the metaphysical, subjective view now often called non-duality.